Should You Renovate Before Selling Your Home in Central Florida

 Mistake 1: Over-Renovating for the Neighborhood

 The reason is simple.
 Buyers shopping at $500,000 in Clermont or Winter Garden are comparing your home to every other home at $500,000.
 If the comps in your neighborhood sell with builder-grade kitchens and granite counters, your custom quartz waterfall island and Wolf range do not add $60,000 in value.
-They add the difference between your home and the competition — which might be $15,000 to $20,000.
+They add the difference between your home and the competition — which is usually a fraction of what the renovation cost.

 The same applies to the $50,000 backyard oasis — the resort-style pool, the outdoor kitchen, the pergola with the full entertainment setup.
 It looks incredible.
 Buyers will love it during the showing.
 But when the appraiser pulls comps, they are not finding $50,000 in additional value for outdoor features.
-In most Central Florida subdivisions, a pool adds $15,000 to $30,000 in appraised value regardless of what it cost to build.
+In most Central Florida subdivisions, a pool adds a modest, fairly fixed amount of appraised value — regardless of what it cost to build.

 You cannot renovate your way past what the neighborhood supports.
 The ceiling is set by the comparable sales around you, and no amount of tile work changes that ceiling.